michaelomichael/GiveMyHeadPeace/README.md

 # Give My Head Peace

-A Firefox Add-In to remove any HTML elements with 'fixed' or 'static' positioning.
+A Firefox and Chrome Add-In to remove any HTML elements with 'fixed' or 'static' positioning.

 Every website you visit these days has design elements which 'float' above the regular content, displaying menu bars, cookie management options, feedback buttons, toolbars and the like.